Icinga/icinga-doc/markdown/en/redundancy.md

 Here is one thing you should be aware of...
 If host A goes down, host E will have notifications enabled and take over the responsibilities of notifying contacts of problems.
-When host A recovers, host E will have notifications disabled.
-If - when host A recovers - the Icinga process on host A does not start up properly, there will be a period of time when neither host is notifying contacts of problems!
+When host A recovers, host E will have on host A does not start up properly, there will be a period of time when neither host is notifying contacts of problems!
 Fortunately, the service check logic in Icinga accounts for this.
 The next time the